-The tax is applied to employees' annual wages up to \$8,500 (\$7,000 beginning in 2015); employer pays rate varying from 0.1% to 5.4%, depending on the benefit experience of the employer.
+The tax is applied to employees' annual wages up to \$7,000 (\$8,500 for 2012-2014, and any year thereafter when there are outstanding Federal advances); employer pays rate varying from 0.1% to 5.4%, depending on the benefit experience of the employer.

 Unemployment Compensation Clearing Trust Fund.
-Collections are deposited in the U. S. Treasury, and then are withdrawn as needed to pay benefits through the Unemployment Compensation Benefit Trust Fund.
+Collections are deposited in the U. S. Treasury, and then are withdrawn as needed to pay benefits through the Unemployment Compensation Benefit Trust Fund

 All states have unemployment benefit plans complying with Federal legislation.
-Wages per employee subject to the tax range from Florida's \$7,000 (matched by seven other states) to a high of \$34,000 (state of Washington).
-There are also a range of tax rates among the states.
-Florida's minimum tax rate of .1% is exceeded by twenty-eight states and the District of Columbia, and matched by seven others, with fourteen states having lower minimum rates.
-The range of minimum rates is from 0.0% to 1.69%.
-The maximum tax rate of 5.4% is the lowest among the states (matched by sixteen other states), with thirty-three states and the District of Columbia having a higher maximum rate.
-The range of maximum rates is from 5.4% to 10.96%.
+2010 wages per employee subject to the tax range from Florida's \$7,000 (matched by six other states and Puerto Rico) to a high of \$36,800 (state of Washington).
+There is also a range of tax rates among the states.
+Twenty-three states have lower minimum tax rates in 2010 than Florida's .36%, while twenty-six states, Puerto Rico, and the District of Columbia have higher minimum rates.
+The range of minimum rates is from 0.0% (6 states) to 2.24% (Pennsylvania).
+Florida's maximum tax rate of 5.4% is the lowest among the states (matched by ten other states), with thirty-nine states, Puerto Rico, and the District of Columbia having higher maximum rates.
+The range of maximum rates is from 5.4% to 13.56% (Pennsylvania).